ITNoobOliver/yolo_animal_count/README_AGAIN.md

 ```

 ### 3. Dataset Preparation
-Ensure the `aerial_sheep` folder is located in the project root directory with complete training, validation, and testing data.
+Download the dataset and rename it to `aerial_sheep` in the project root directory.

+**Dataset Source**: Original dataset from [Roboflow Universe - Aerial Sheep Dataset](https://universe.roboflow.com/metu-a645a/aerial-sheep-hl4l5), provided by METU (Middle East Technical University).

+**Instructions**:
+- Download the dataset from the link above (YOLO format)
+- Extract and rename the folder to `aerial_sheep`
+- Place it in the project root directory (overwrite if exists)

+**Dataset Credit**: This project uses the Aerial Sheep dataset originally created by METU and hosted on Roboflow Universe.

 ## 🚀 Usage